tjfulle/felab/source/Introduction/Install.rst

    - Click ``Advanced System Settings``
    - Under the ``Advanced`` tab, click on ``Environment Variables``
    - Edit or create the ``PYTHONPATH`` environment variable.

+If you are using a Python IDE, like Spyder, you may also need to modify the python module search path within that application.

 Testing the installation
 ------------------------